markod0925/ClipAI/README.md

 ## Features

+- **Fully local, all the privacy you need for your data**
 - View current clipboard content
 - Edit directly in the clipboard textbox the input content
 - Clear contents
 - Auto-refresh clipboard content
-- Send clipboard content to a language model
+- Send clipboard content to a language model (thanks to Ollama API)
 - Select different prompts (e.g., Chat Mode, Rephrase, Translate, Summarization)
 - Choose from available language models